 An eligibility specialist is responsible for reviewing applicants' documents to verify their eligibility for qualifying for various organization programs.
 Eligibility specialists organize files accurately, communicate with other institutions for fact-checking, follow-up with the applicants for missing requirements, respond to the applicants' inquiries and concerns, and recommend alternatives, especially for financial assistance.
 An eligibility specialist must have excellent communication and record-keeping skills and extensive knowledge of the aid programs and company policies for processing applications.

-There are some key differences in responsibilities as well.
-For example, a support staff responsibilities require skills like "customer service," "developmental disabilities," "mental health," and "meal preparation."
+There are some key differences in the responsibilities of each position.
+For example, support staff responsibilities require skills like "customer service," "developmental disabilities," "mental health," and "meal preparation."
 Meanwhile a typical eligibility specialist has skills in areas such as "medicaid," "patients," "provide technical assistance," and "social work."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

-But both careers also use different skills, according to real support staff resumes.
-While support staff responsibilities can utilize skills like "home maintenance," "direct support," "medication administration," and "emotional support," some service aides use skills like "patients," "rehabilitation," "patient rooms," and "culinary."
+Each career also uses different skills, according to real support staff resumes.
+While support staff responsibilities can utilize skills like "home maintenance," "direct support," "medication administration," and "emotional support," service aides use skills like "patients," "rehabilitation," "patient rooms," and "culinary."

 A staffing supervisor monitors work procedures and manages staff.
 They are responsible for hiring and training staff.
 They also create schedules and assign duties to junior staff members.
 They must ensure a positive work environment.

-The third profession we take a look at is staffing supervisor.
-On an average scale, these workers bring in higher salaries than desk clerks supervisors.
-In fact, they make a $16,757 higher salary per year.
+On average scale, staffing supervisors bring in higher salaries than desk clerks supervisors.
+In fact, they earn a $16,757 higher salary per year.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from support staff resumes include skills like "customer service," "developmental disabilities," "mental health," and "meal preparation," whereas a staffing supervisor might be skilled in "administrative tasks," "performance reviews," "eeo," and "loss prevention. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from support staff resumes include skills like "customer service," "developmental disabilities," "mental health," and "meal preparation," whereas a staffing supervisor is more likely to list skills in "administrative tasks," "performance reviews," "eeo," and "loss prevention. "

-When it comes to education, staffing supervisors tend to earn similar education levels than desk clerks supervisors.
+When it comes to education, staffing supervisors tend to earn similar degree levels compared to desk clerks supervisors.
 In fact, they're 0.8% more likely to earn a Master's Degree, and 0.2% more likely to graduate with a Doctoral Degree.

 A staff supervisor is responsible for supervising staff and organizing work procedures.
 Their main duty is to monitor staff.
 They maintain staff by recruiting, training, and coaching them.
 They may also gather budget information.
 They must have good communication skills and be team-oriented.